altnp/vscode-dotnet-battery-pack/README.md

 - `NuGet: Toggle Prerelease Packages`
   Toggle whether prerelease NuGet packages are included in search results.

+- `Find Type on NuGet.org` (Context Menu)
+  Available as a context menu option when CS0246 "The type or namespace could not be found" errors occur, or when ReSharper reports "Cannot resolve symbol".
+Searches for NuGet packages containing the specified type and allows installation of the selected package.

 All commands are available from the Command Palette.

 ## Example Usage